puntorigen/apk_pull/README.md

 ==============================
 ## INTRO

 This package and command-line (CLI) helps you recover any given APK from any connected Android device.
-It can also be a running Genymotion Player.
+It can also be a running Genymotion Player.<br/><br/>
 Just give it the name of the app and it will extract it to the current directory.
 If no name is given, it will show you a menu with the available apps to select the one you wish.

 ## USAGE